ahoi-attacks/ahoi-attacks.github.io/hugo/content/heckler/index.md

 {{< details "Q: How do I protect myself from Heckler?" >}}
-- Heckler is tracked under 2 CVEs: (see [CVE section](#cve)).
+- Heckler is tracked under 2 [CVEs](#cve): [CVE-2024-25744](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2024-25744) and [CVE-2024-25743](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2024-25743)
 - For Intel TDX, there are [patches](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=f4116bfc44621882556bbf70f5284fbf429a5cf6) to the Linux kernel that check if `int 0x80` is externally injected.
 TDX is not vulnerable to the attack from signals as the hardware blocks external injection of interrupts between 0-30.
 - For AMD SEV-SNP, [turn off x86 emulation in the Linux kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=b82a8dbd3d2f4563156f7150c6f2ecab6e960b30) which will prevent Heckler from using the effects of the `int 0x80` handler.
   Currently, there is no fix to protect against Heckler’s signal attacks.
-For robust defense, we recommend that cloud users switch to protected interrupt delivery available on AMD SEV-SNP.
+- For robust defense, we recommend that cloud users switch to protected interrupt delivery available on AMD SEV-SNP.
 Unfortunately, as of 4th April 2024, there is no software support to use this hardware feature in neither mainline Linux nor AMD prototype.